peaBerberian/peaberberian.github.io/src/filesystem/README.md

   - `list` (`Array.<Object>`): The application objects inside that sublist.
     A sublist cannot contain another sublist.

+- `system/providers.config.json`: Contain metadata on "providers", which are application with supplementary features.

+  One example of such features would be `"filePickerOpen"`, allowing an application to open a file picker to access a file from the file system without actually having access to it.

+  It takes the form of an Object, where the keys are the features (e.g.
+  `"filePickerOpen"`) and where the value is an array of path to the corresponding executable implementing those (e.g. `["/apps/explorer.run"]`), by order of preference.

 ### `/userdata/`

 The root directory where the user can do whatever it wants: read/write.